infin8-innov8/Proj8_authentication_system_task/README.md

 This project provides a foundational backend solution for user authentication.
 Developed using Python and the Django REST Framework, it bridges legacy directory services with modern front-end architectures.
 By integrating LDAP for automated account provisioning and synchronization.

 ### 🙏 Acknowledgments
 This project was successfully completed as a dedicated task at **IUCAA (Inter-University Centre for Astronomy and Astrophysics)**.
-Special thanks to **Mr. Harshad Savant** and **Mr. Dipak Joshi** for their invaluable guidance, as well as for providing the necessary LDAP server infrastructure and resources to bring this system to life.
+Special thanks to **Mr. Harshad Savant** and **Mr. Dipak Bankar** for their invaluable guidance, as well as for providing the necessary LDAP server infrastructure and resources to bring this system to life.

 ## ✨ Core Features